Visiting Tenerife? 12 Tips Every Traveller Needs To Know

 How to go around Tenerife?

-The best thing is to rent a car.
-It’s time effective and provides you with more freedom to explore Tenerife.
-The petrol prices are lower than in continental Europe and the motorways are clearly marked.
-We booked our car with Hertz due to the lowest prices.
-Their service was great, but please keep in mind that electric cars are not made for hills.
-I’m all about sustainable travel, but there were moments where I thought we won’t make it to the top of the hill and just crashed.
+The best option is to rent a car.
+It’s time-effective and provides you with more freedom to explore Tenerife.
+The petrol prices are lower than in continental Europe, and the motorways are clearly marked.
+We booked our car with Hertz because of the low prices.

 12 TENERIFE TIPS TO MAKE THE MOST OF YOUR TRIP